patching...

 "Now that's a lot of fun," Mr. Gregg said.

-He also tries to keep in touch with some of the students who have moved on to middle school by attending their sporting events.
+He also tries to keep in touch with some of the students who have moved on to by attending .

 "When I was in school, custodians weren't thought of the same way as we are today," Mr. Gregg said.
 "It's hard to explain to others how I can like my job so much.